JohnH2448/Anvil-Pro/README.md

 The microarchitecture implements a 6-stage pipeline with in-order commit via a reorder buffer, a LSU with buffered memory queueing, and a 256-bit “Walking Window” fetch system.
 Instruction memory is implemented using inferred synchronous BRAM, while data memory is accessed through an external Wishbone interface.

 The design is optimized for efficient FPGA fabric utilization, competitive performance, and scalable off-chip data memory capacity.
-The core is provided as synthesizable SystemVerilog and is suitable for FPGA compute, architectural experimentation, simulation, and custom RISC-V system integration.
+The core is provided as synthesizable SystemVerilog and is suitable for FPGA compute, architectural experimentation, simulation, and custom SoC system integration.

 ## Architecture Highlights
 - Dual-Issue Superscalar